visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

   * `duration`: (default `Infinity`) how long `channelTime` runs for (in units of `time`)
   * `repeat`: (default `1`) Number of times to repeat `channelTime` (only meaningful if `duration` has been set)

-The `channels` provide a mechanism for orchestrating complex animatons that elapse differently but all relative to the same base timeline.
+The `channels` provide a mechanism for orchestrating complex animations that elapse differently but all relative to the same base timeline.

 ## Example